Sumirmat97/OnlineMessagingSoftware/README.md

 Users can chat in incognito mode.
 The mode deletes the messages sent by the user after the user signs out.

 ## How do I set up ##
-* Required postgresSql and an Apache server.
+* Required postgreSql and an Apache server.
 * Create database by importing the .backup file present in the repository.
+* Change the credentials in src/getConnection.php
 * Run the apache server and run index.php file in web folder.

 ## Who do I talk to ? ##
 * Repo owner
+* email: sumir.mathur8@gmail.com